kullrich/CRBHits/README.md

 Like [shmlast](https://pypi.org/project/shmlast/), [CRBHits](https://github.com/kullrich/CRBHits) plots the fitted model of the CRBHit evalue based algorithm.
 In addition users can filter the CRBHit pairs prior fitting for other criteria like evalue, protein identity and/or the twilight zone of protein sequence alignments according to [Rost B. (1999)](https://academic.oup.com/peds/article/12/2/85/1550637).

-[CRBHits](https://github.com/kullrich/CRBHits) only takes coding nucleotide sequences as the query and target inputs, since the secondary aim of CRBHits is to calculate synonymous and non-synonymous substitutions with the R package [seqinr](https://cran.r-project.org/web/packages/seqinr/index.html) ([Sharif D, Lobry JR. 2007](https://link.springer.com/chapter/10.1007/978-3-540-35306-5_10)) or the external tool [KaKs_Calculator2.0](https://sourceforge.net/projects/kakscalculator2/files/KaKs_Calculator2.0.tar.gz/download) ([Wang D, Zhang Y et al. 2010](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5054116/)).
+[CRBHits](https://github.com/kullrich/CRBHits) per default takes coding nucleotide sequences as the query and target inputs, since the secondary aim of CRBHits is to calculate synonymous and non-synonymous substitutions with the R package [seqinr](https://cran.r-project.org/web/packages/seqinr/index.html) ([Sharif D, Lobry JR. 2007](https://link.springer.com/chapter/10.1007/978-3-540-35306-5_10)) or the
+`Bioconductor` package[MSA2dist](https://www.bioconductor.org/packages/release/bioc/html/MSA2dist.html) which ported all models from [KaKs_Calculator2.0](https://sourceforge.net/projects/kakscalculator2/files/KaKs_Calculator2.0.tar.gz/download) ([Wang D, Zhang Y et al. 2010](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5054116/)).

-This is in contrast to [crb-blast](https://github.com/cboursnell/crb-blast), which can take proteins or nucleotides as the target sequences and in contrast to [shmlast](https://pypi.org/project/shmlast/), which uses nucleotides as queries and proteins as target sequences.
+In addition to nucleotide, like [crb-blast](https://github.com/cboursnell/crb-blast), CRBHits can take proteins as the target sequences.
+In contrast to [shmlast](https://pypi.org/project/shmlast/), which uses nucleotides as queries and proteins as target sequences.

 The resulting CRBHit pairs can be used to obtain pairwise codon alignments, which are further used to calculate synonymous and nonsynonymous substitutions using parallelization.